 There are almost 5 billion people in ownership of mobile phones across the globe.
 Setting up automated systems to send text messages to your supporters is a win-win; you get to focus on reaching your mission while they get to hear from you more often.

-If you’re a nonprofit who doesn’t use text messaging, ask yourself why.
+If you’re a nonprofit that doesn’t use text messaging, ask yourself why.
 If managed well it can bring huge benefits – from improved supporter retention rates through personalization to better-customized marketing strategies using supporter data.

 Remember to exercise caution in how you use supporter details.
 Opting-in is mandatory.
 You also need to protect their data, and your nonprofits, from any risk of compromise.